 Follow a pay application schedule that is closely aligned with the work

 As a homeowner, your money is your leverage.
 Don't give it up too quickly.
-Contractor payment should be tied to the actual work completed and should be figured on a percentage basis.
+Contractor payment should be tied to the actual work completed and should be figured on a percentage basis with retainage.
+For example, if 50% of the drywall contract is complete, the pay application should be for 50% of the contract amount minus a retained amount, say around 5-10%.
+Enough to get them back to finish up or fix anything that wasn't done right.
+Retainage is held until the end of the project in order to manage the risks associated with poor workmanship and incomplete work.
 Payments shouldn't differ too much from the estimates given and if they are, supporting evidence must be provided.

 Know the difference between a contractor and a builder